JamieBort/Learning-Directory/Java/Courses/SpringBoot/IntroducingSpringBoot/README.md

 * Students new to Spring Boot
 * Students new & existing to the Spring Framework
 * You should NOT take this course if you have never used Java before.

+---

+### What I have learned.

+How to install SDKMAN.
+And how to install Groovy, Gradle, and the Spring Boot CLI using SDKMAN.
+How to manually write a Spring Boot app.
+How to create a Spring Boot app using Visual Studio Code.
+How to execute Java code in Visual Studio Code.
+How to use spring initializr.